 What is the crawler again?

+A search engine like Google consists of three things: a crawler, an index, and an algorithm.
 A crawler follows the links on the web.
-A crawler is also called a robot, a bot, or a spider.
-It goes around the internet 24/7.
-Once it comes to a website, it saves the HTML version of a page in a gigantic database, called the index.
-This index is updated every time the crawler comes around your website and finds a new or revised version of it.
-Depending on how important Google deems your site and the amount of changes you make on your website, the crawler comes around more or less often.
+It does this 24/7!
+Once a crawler comes to a website, it saves the HTML version in a gigantic database called the index.
+This index is updated every time the crawler comes around your website, and finds a new or revised version of it.
+Depending on how important Google deems your site and the number of changes you make on your website, the crawler comes around more or less often.

 And what is crawlability?

 Crawlability has to do with the possibilities Google has to crawl your website.
-Crawlers can be blocked from your site.
-There are a few ways to block a crawler from your website.
-If your website or a page on your website is blocked, you’re saying to Google’s crawler: “do not come here”.
-Your site or the respective page won’t turn up in the search results in most of these cases.
+Luckily, you can block crawlers on your site.
+If your website or a page on your website is blocked, you’re saying to Google’s crawler: “Do not come here.”
+As a result, your site or the respective page won’t turn up in the search results.
+At least, in most cases.

+So how do you block crawlers?
 There are a few things that could prevent Google from crawling (or indexing) your website: